Team4159/CardinalHoursServer/README.md

 ```
 src/endpoints/adduser.php
 parameters: username, password
+returns:
+  Success: Username
-returns: Username on success and 'User already exists' if a user with the same password already exists
+  Failure: 'User already exists' if a user with the same password already exists
 ```

 To get the time:
 ```
-src/endpoints/gettime.php
+Path: src/endpoints/gettime.php
-parameters: none
+Parameters: none
-returns: Unix time in seconds
+Returns: Unix time in seconds
 ```

 To get data of a single user:
 ```
-src/endpoints/getuserdata.php
+Path: src/endpoints/getuserdata.php
-parameters: password
+Parameters: password
+Returns:
-returns: stringified json of all the requested user's data
+  Success: Stringified json of all the requested user's data
+  Failure: 'User does not exist' if a user with the same password already exists

 JSON is in the format of
 {
   "signedIn": <bool>, // True if the user is signed in and false if they are not